hybridly/hybridly/docs/api/composables/use-form.md

 ### `key`

 - **Type**: `string`
-- **Default**: `form:default`
+- **Default**: `false`

 Defines the key under which the form should be remembered in the history state.
+This is disabled by default to avoid mixing form states when there are multiple ones in the same page.

 ## Form return values